Chart Color Schemes

 Educational outcomes in Moyne - East fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.0%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.7%, followed by graduate diplomas (2.2%) and postgraduate qualifications (2.1%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding such qualifications, including advanced diplomas (11.7%) and certificates (28.6%).
+Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (28.6%).
 Educational participation is high, with 29.2% of residents currently enrolled in formal education, including 11.8% in primary, 8.9% in secondary, and 2.3% in tertiary education.

 Educational participation is notably high, with 29.2% of residents currently enrolled in formal education.
 This includes 11.8% in primary education, 8.9% in secondary education, and 2.3% pursuing tertiary education.